top of page

 BCA Membership Information

 The Briard Club of America, Inc., founded in 1928, is a not-for-profit organization of about 500 members, united in their love for the Briard and dedicated to protecting the best interests of this ancient and unique breed of herding dog.
 The membership is varied–from those who have a Briard only for companionship, to those who also show–so the club serves all aspects of breed ownership.
+The BCA is a community of people — just like you — who love Briards.
+Everything that we do is about caring for the long-term health, security, and quality of the breed.
+If you love Briards like we do, consider joining us.
+We’d love to have you on board.

 Membership Tiers